microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

 Navigate to the AI Studio and click on your project.
 You should be able to see **Prompt flow** under Tools in the navigation bar.
 Create a new **standard flow** to solve the tasks below and compare the responses from different models.
 For each task, you will see the provided prompts that you can test against the deployed models.

+**NOTE:** If you get this **User Error: This request is not authorized to perform this operation using this permission.
+Please grant workspace/registry read access to the source storage account.** when you create a new **standard** flow using the default name, then please append some random characters to the name or create a unique name for your flow.

 **HINT:** Click on the **Prompt Flow** and **Create a Flow** under the [Learning Resources](#learning-resources) for a good overview on Prompt Flow.

 #### Student Task 2.3.1: Complex Problem Solving